What did Brooklyn Nine-Nine S6E14 get wrong about cybersecurity? Just about everything.

 Social engineering attacks often start with the perpetrator doing a background investigation of the target.
 Knox executed this well by making sure that Amy, the person who could recognize him, was not there in the morning.

-The next social engineering tactic is to start gaining the victim’s trust and getting them to bend or break standard security practices.
+The next social engineering tactic is to gain the victim’s trust and get them to bend or break standard security practices.
 Knox did this by seeming very credible as an IT guy from cyber operations.
 He nearly managed to pressure Holt into wiping the whole database clean to protect himself!

 Social engineering relies on human rather than software error, which makes it harder to predict and identify.
-Thwarting social engineering techniques is a shared responsibility between IT and security executives who have extensive knowledge about cybersecurity, and all other employees, in ensuring everyone is cyber-aware and well-educated to identify threats.
+Thwarting social engineering techniques is a shared responsibility between IT and security leaders, who have extensive knowledge about cybersecurity, and all other employees.
+It requires a collective effort to ensure that everyone is cyber-aware and well-educated to identify threats.